WannesMalfait/prime-sum-sequences/README.md

 cargo run --release -- --max 2000 --start 100 --threads 4
 ```

+## Faster approach

+In the paper "[Hamiltonicity in Prime Sum Graphs](https://doi.org/10.1007/s00373-020-02241-1)" by Chen, HB., Fu, HL. and Guo, JY, it is shown that there are infinitely many sizes, for which there is a Hamiltonian cycle.
+As part of this result they proved the following criterium:

+If $p_1 < p_2 <= 2n$ are primes (allowing $p_1 = 1$) such that $p_1 + 2n$ and $p + 2n$ are prime, and $gcd((p_2 - p_1)/2, n) = 1$, then there is a prime sum cycle of length $2n$.

+The `--fast` approach checks for this criterium, instead of trying to brute-force a solution.

+From the proof, a construction can be deduced which produces such a cycle.
+This is implemented in the `HamiltonianCycle` iterator.

 ## Feedback
 Feel free to make pull requests or file issues.